robertfeldt/BlackBoxOptim.jl/README.md

     bboptimize(rosenbrock2d, (-5.0, 5.0); dimensions = 2, method = :de_rand_1_bin)

+Note that the rosenbrock2d function is quite easy to optimize.
+Even a random search will come close if we give it many iterations:

+    bboptimize(rosenbrock2d, (-5.0, 5.0); dimensions = 2, method = :random_search, iterations = 3e4)

 # Configurable Options

 The section above described the basic API for the BlackBoxOptim package.
 We employed several different optimization algorithms using the `method` keyword, which can take on any of the following values: